What Small-Business Owners Need to Know About FICA Taxes

 Is FICA tax the same as income tax?

 FICA tax is not the same as income tax.
-FICA tax includes a fixed percentage (7.65%) of Social Security and Medicare contributions, while the amount of federal income tax withheld from your paycheck depends on your W-4 form and income tax bracket.
+FICA tax includes a fixed percentage (7.65%) for Social Security and Medicare contributions, while the amount of federal income tax withheld from your paycheck depends on your W-4 form and income tax bracket.

 Do I get FICA back on tax returns?